HeyKashit/Food_Recipe_App_react.js/README.md

-// i have used React.js, api and just rended the info on the screen  with the api and this is a food_recipe web app. i have made this is web app while learning the react.js.
+I have used React.js, api and just rended the info on the screen  with the api and this is a food_recipe web app. i have made this is web app while learning the react.js.